Welcome to our official guide to Goodwood Racecourse.

 How To Get To Goodwood Races

-- By car – just 60 miles from London and 30 miles from Brighton, Goodwood Racecourse isn’t too far from anywhere but is in a rural area.
+- By car – just 60 miles from London and 30 miles from Brighton, Goodwood isn’t too far from anywhere but is in a rural area.
 Most attendees travel by car to the track, and there is ample free and paid-for parking servicing all enclosures.
 Sat nav details are – Chichester West Sussex po18 0PS.
 That said, don’t rely on a sat nav – turn it off once you reach Chichester, and follow the road signs!
-It sits in West Sussex, South Downs
+It sits in West Sussex, South Downs.

 - By bus – buses run from Chichester Railway Station to the track, but only on major race days, so check before you travel or book a cab.

-Due to the rural nature of the area around Goodwood Racecourse, you won’t find an abundance of accommodation options nearby, but there are some country-hotel type options not too far away.
+Due to the rural nature of the area around Goodwood Estate, you won’t find an abundance of accommodation options nearby, but there are some country-hotel type options not too far away.
 Be warned though – none are huge and will need booking in advance to avoid disappointment.

 The Best Goodwood Betting Sites